 Both EHRs and EMRs offer benefits to patients and healthcare providers:

-- With fast, accurate and updated information, medical errors are reduced and health care is improved.
+- With fast, accurate and updated information, medical errors can be reduced and health care improved.

-- Patient charts are more complete and clear – no more deciphering illegible scribbles.
+- Patient charts are more complete and clearer – no more deciphering illegible scribbles.

 - Information sharing can reduce duplicate testing, saving patients and providers time, money and trouble.